seqscope/ficture/docs/run.md

 We take a small sub-region of Vizgen MERSCOPE mouse liver data as an example.
 (The same region we showed in supplementary figure X)

+Temporary: the current document assume you are on the `stable` branch of FICTURE.

 ### Input

 ```